Theoretical Foundations of Conformal Prediction: Conformal scores

 While we are referring to split conformal prediction as `an algorithm', the flexibility in choosing the score function $s$ means that we should actually think of this as a \emph{family} of algorithms---any given choice of the conformal score function $s$ specifies a particular algorithm.
 For example, by choosing the residual score function $s(x,y) = |y - \hf(x)|$, we can obtain Algorithm~\ref{alg:split-cp-preview-residual} as a special case of Algorithm~\ref{alg:split-cp-preview-general}.

 The following result states that the marginal coverage guarantee holds with any score function. \begin{theorem}[Split conformal coverage guarantee, general case] Suppose $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ are i.i.d., and let $\cC(X_{n+1})$ be the output of Algorithm~\ref{alg:split-cp-preview-general}.
-Then the marginal coverage property~\eqref{eq:marg_coverage} holds. \end{theorem} Although any score function results in marginal coverage, in practice, the choice of the conformal score function $s$ is the single most important decision when implementing conformal prediction: different choices can lead to very different procedures, and a poorly chosen conformal score function $s$ can lead to completely uninformative prediction sets.
-We next outline several of the most common conformal score functions, and give intuition for the properties of the resulting conformal prediction method.
-Figure~\ref{fig:score-shape} gives an illustration of the sets resulting from these conformal score functions.
+Then the marginal coverage property~\eqref{eq:marg_coverage} holds. \end{theorem} Although any score function results in marginal coverage, in practice the choice of the conformal score function $s$ is the single most important decision when implementing conformal prediction: different choices can lead to very different procedures, and a poorly chosen conformal score function $s$ can lead to uninformative or overly large prediction sets.
+We next outline several of the most common conformal score functions and give intuition for the properties of the resulting conformal prediction method.
+Figure~\ref{fig:score-shape} gives an illustration of the sets resulting from some of these conformal score functions.

 \paragraph{The residual score.} We first return to the \emph{residual score}, $s(x,y) = |y - \hf(x)|$, as used in Algorithm~\ref{alg:split-cp-preview-residual} above, where $\hf$ is fitted on the data points $(X_1,Y_1),\dots,(X_{n/2},Y_{n/2})$.
 This construction will always return a prediction set $\cC(X_{n+1})$ of the same form: a symmetric interval, centered around the point prediction $\hf(X_{n+1})$ with the same width for all values of $X_{n+1}$.
 This is a simple and natural choice.
-However, in many settings, the form of the resulting prediction sets may be far from ideal---for instance, if the response variable $Y$ has higher or lower noise variance depending on the value of $X$.
+However, the width of the interval does not adapt to $X$, making it far from ideal in many settings---for instance, if the response variable $Y$ has higher or lower noise variance depending on the value of $X$.

 \paragraph{The scaled residual score.} We can modify the residual score to result in intervals of different width (e.g., in settings where the variance of $Y$ is different at different values of $X$).
 This construction will again use a trained predictive model $\hf$, and will also require an estimate $\hat{\sigma}(x)$ of the scale of the noise in $Y$ given $X = x$ (e.g., an estimate of the standard deviation), where $\hf$ and $\hat{\sigma}$ are both fitted using data points $(X_1,Y_1),\dots,(X_{n/2},Y_{n/2})$.
 The \emph{scaled residual score} is then defined as